alexbers/manual-tls/README.md

 **socket**!
 All required crypto algorithms are implemented manually in a single file.

-Implemented algos: AES128 with GCM, SHA256, HMAC and Diffie-Hellman on Elliptic Curves
+Implemented algorithms: AES128 with GCM, SHA256, HMAC, and Diffie-Hellman on Elliptic Curves

-This program will help you to find answers on "What if ...?" questions about the TLS protocol.
-Also this project can be used to test corner cases in your favorite TLS server implementation.
+This program will help you to find answers to "What if ...?" questions about the TLS protocol.
+Also, this project can be used to test corner cases in your favorite TLS server implementation.

-This is educational project.
+This is an educational project.
 The goal is to make the code as simple and as readable as possible.
-The security and performance are not priorities of this project.
+Security and performance are not the priorities of this project.
 Please, don't use it in your production projects, **it is not secure**.

 ## Motivation ##

-Have you ever wandered what happens when you type an HTTPS address in the browser?
+Have you ever wondered what happens when you type an HTTPS address in the browser?
 What data is sent?
 What algorithms are involved to make the connection secure?

 Many programs use libraries for making HTTPS connections like *NSS* or *OpenSSL*.
 These libraries conceal protocol details behind their API and make things magic-like.
 Their code is very difficult to read.
-The aim of this project is to **reveal this magic**, showing how the things look like in the **low level**.
+This project aims to **reveal this magic**, showing how things look like in the **low level**.

-We don't try to implement all possible key-exchange and encryption protocols, we implement only the most standard ones: TLS 1.3 with Elliptic Curve Diffie-Hellman for key exchange, AES-128 in Galois/Counter mode for encryption and SHA256 for hashing.
-Also we don't support advanced features like client's authentication, session tickets, etc. We even do not support server's certificate chain validation.
+We don't try to implement all possible key-exchange and encryption protocols, we implement only the most standard ones: TLS 1.3 with Elliptic Curve Diffie-Hellman for key exchange, AES-128 in Galois/Counter mode for encryption, and SHA256 for hashing.
+Also, we don't support advanced features like client's authentication, session tickets, etc. We even do not support the server's certificate chain validation.

 ## Links ##